 Configuring Bitcoin Daemon

 A problem that you will likely run into is where the daemon uses up all the disk space on your server.
 I recommend creating a bitcoin.conf configuration file.
-I decided to simply limit mine to 10 GB.
+It’s best to set the minimum value for pruning, and also set the db cache size to be an appropriate amount of RAM in measured in megabytes.

 Run Bitcoin Core Daemon